Blogs

 Share:

-The summer is winding down and kids will be back to school before we know it.
+The summer is winding down and kids are officially back to school!
 Preparing for a new school year can be stressful between shopping for clothes and school supplies and figuring out new routines with after-school activities.
 Thinking about what your little ones will eat for lunch can be an additional layer of pressure.

 If your child will be eating the lunch provided by the school, you can rest assured knowing that school lunches are required to meet specific nutritional criteria.
 While at first glance these options may not always seem like the most nutritious choice, they are still providing your child with nourishment and energy.
 Also keep in mind, it’s only one meal out of the day!
 Additionally, for some kids, school lunches are available for free or at a reduced cost making them an excellent choice (or at times, the only choice).